MattTheEconomist/euro-labor-dash/euro-labor-dash/README.md

-This project lets users pick a country in Europe and displays the unemployment rate, job vacancy rate, and net earnings for that country.
+This dashboard visualizes the european labor market in three graphs.
+It lets users pick a country in Europe and displays the unemployment rate, job vacancy rate, and net earnings for that country.

 Hovering over a particular year in any one graph will: